gunjanjaswal/Document-Download-Manager-Free/README.md

 ## Usage

-Use the shortcode `[ddmanager_document_download id="your-document-id"]` to display a download button for your document.
+Use the shortcode `[docdownman_document_download id="your-document-id"]` to display a download button for your document.

 ### Shortcode Parameters

 - `id`: The ID of your document (required)
 - `text`: Custom text for the download button (optional, default: "Download")

-### Legacy Shortcode Support

-For backward compatibility, the following legacy shortcodes are also supported:
-- `[docdownman_document_download id="your-document-id"]`
-- `[document_download id="your-document-id"]`

 ## Pro Version

 The Pro version includes email marketing integration that works with Mailchimp, allowing you to:
 - Automatically add document downloaders to your Mailchimp email list.
-Access via admin menu or directly at `/wp-admin/admin.php?page=document-download-email-marketing`
+Access via admin menu or directly at `/wp-admin/admin.php?page=docdownman-email-marketing`
 - Segment subscribers based on which documents they download
 - Sync existing download records to your email platform with one click